Everything You Need to Know About Day 16 of the World Cup

 Argentina's Stars to Outshine France

-They haven't played like it so far, but La Albiceleste are one of the most talented squads at the tournament.
-There are simply too many match-winners in attacking areas for France not to be concerned, despite Argentina stumbling through the group stage.
+They haven't played like it in Russia, but La Albiceleste are one of the most talented squads at the tournament.
+There are simply too many match-winners in attacking areas for France not to be concerned despite Argentina's stumble through the group stage.

 Struggles getting Lionel Messi going have hardly helped Jorge Sampaoli's team.
-Yet Messi looked like his vintage best during the 2-1 win over Nigeria, scoring the first goal and producing some familiar magic.
+Yet Messi looked at his best during the 2-1 win over Nigeria, scoring the first goal and producing some familiar magic.

 Keeping Messi on form is a delicate balancing act for Sampaoli, one dependant on him picking the right players around his star man.
 There's no shortage of options, with Sergio Aguero, Gonzalo Higuain and Paulo Dybala available.

-Yet the key for Argentina won't be who plays around Messi, but who dictates the game in midfield.
+Yet the key for Argentina won't be who plays around Messi but who dictates the game in midfield.
 Ever Banega was terrific against Nigeria, while Angel Di Maria's flair can make the difference in any match.

-France have the brawn and energy to subdue Argentina's pass-masters, in the form of N'Golo Kante and Blaise Matuidi.
-Unless Banega and Di Maria boss possession, France will have more chances to free Antoine Griezmann and Kylian Mbappe against a defence lacking pace.
+France have the brawn and energy to subdue Argentina's pass-masters in the form of N'Golo Kante and Blaise Matuidi.
+Unless Banega and Di Maria boss possession, France will have chances to free Antoine Griezmann and Kylian Mbappe against a defence lacking pace.

 If Di Maria and Banega deliver, they will supply the chances Messi needs to make the difference.